 Skip to Main Content

-SMU Libraries has publishing agreements to pay Article Processing Charges (APCs) to publish as Gold Open Access in several selected journals.
-The agreement applies if the SMU author is listed as the corresponding author.
+SMU Libraries has publishing agreements to pay Article Processing Charges (APCs) with multiple publishers, if the SMU author is listed as the corresponding author:

 • All the Article Processing Charges (APCs)